- Training & Exercise

 The Murph Challenge takes place in gyms across the United States on Memorial Day weekend.
 It’s a tradition that honors Lt.
 Michael Murphy, a US Navy SEAL who was killed in Afghanistan in 2005.
 The workout began as a memorial to Lt.
 Murphy and now has worldwide participants.
 It consists of:

-Two of the world’s fittest athletes, Noah Ohlsen and Haley Adams, have completed the Murph in the past and both plan on doing it on Memorial Day 2022.
+Two of the world’s fittest athletes, Noah Ohlsen and Haley Adams, have completed the Murph in the past.
 Haley and Noah have some tips on preparing for the Murph, how to manage every stage, successfully completing the challenge, and recovering well.